 Popular Activities at Singapore Botanic Gardens

-Many head to Singapore Botanic Gardens for exercise and sports, apart from a pleasant walk or playtime for children and pets.
+Many visit Singapore Botanic Gardens for exercise and sports, apart from a pleasant walk or playtime for children and pets.

-Another popular activity is to attend a concert at the Shaw Foundation Symphony Stage.
+Another popular activity is to attend a concert at the Shaw Foundation Symphony Stage, located in the middle of the Symphony Lake.
 These free concerts are normally held on weekends and attract many visitors who also bring along their picnic mats and baskets and enjoy the lively atmosphere.

-Tours are also regularly conducted around Singapore Botanic Gardens, providing an educational look at various spots around the UNESCO World Heritage Site.
+Tours are also regularly conducted around the gardens, showing off its plant life, providing an educational look at various spots around the UNESCO World Heritage Site.

 Special Events at Singapore Botanic Gardens